jack-laverty/arinc424/README.md

 * decoded - the most human readable format
 * JSON (single line) - useful for importing the records to a database
 * raw data - the unmodified string from which the record object was created

-### Future Updates

-As you may have noticed, the library only supports VHF NAVAID records.
-This was done to fasttrack the development of a proof of concept python package.
-Translating every structure for the large number of record variations is tedious work, and I wanted the framework in place before I dive in.

-A lot of the record variations are tightly coupled, especially the primary records and their respective continuation records.
-It raises issues of code duplication, file length, multi-class modules and so on.

 ### Supported Versions
 * ARINC-424-18